-- Accept what is being said - Allow the child to talk freely do not put words in the child's mouth - Reassure the child that what has happened is not his or her fault - Do not promise confidentiality it may be necessary to refer the child to Children's Social Care - Stress that it was the right thing to tell - Do not criticise the alleged perpetrator - Explain what has to be done next and who has to be told - Inform the DSL without delay - Complete the child protection incident or welfare concern form on CPOMS (or using a paper copy available in the staff room and pass it to the DSL). - Dealing with a disclosure from a child and safeguarding issues can be stressful.
+- Accept what is being said - Allow the child to talk freely do not put words in the child's mouth - Reassure the child that what has happened is not his or her fault - Do not promise confidentiality it may be necessary to refer the child to Children's Social Care - Stress that it was the right thing to tell - Do not criticise the alleged perpetrator - Explain what has to be done next and who has to be told - Inform the DSL without delay - Complete the child protection incident or welfare concern form on CPOMS - Dealing with a disclosure from a child and safeguarding issues can be stressful.
 Consider seeking support for yourself and discuss this with the DSL.